 Section 3.
 All officers shall be elected for a term of one year with a term limit of two years.
 After a term limit of two years in a single position, members are allowed to run for a separate office.
 Officers may serve in the original capacity again after a 2-year hiatus.
 All officers shall serve without compensation.

 Section 4.
 The Board may appoint such other officers and agents as it shall deem necessary, who shall hold their offices for such terms and shall exercise such powers and perform such duties as shall be determined from time to time by the Board.

 Section 5.
 The officers of the corporation shall hold office until their successors are chosen and qualify in their stead.
 Any officer elected or appointed by the Board may be removed at any time by the affirmative vote of the majority of the Board present at any meeting.
 If the office of any officer or officers becomes vacant for any reason, the vacancy shall be filled by an affirmative vote of a majority of the Board.

 Section 6.
 In the case of the absence of any officer of the corporation other than the President or for any other reason as the Board may deem sufficient, the Board may delegate any officer provided the majority of the Board concurs.

 ARTICLE V – BOARD OF OFFICERS

 Section 1.
-The Board of Officers, also known as the Board, shall be composed of current officers, Conference Director, if different than the President, and any past Presidents who are members in good standing.
+The Board of Officers, also known as the Board, shall be composed of elected officers, Conference Director and Webmaster, and the immediate past resident if a member member in good standing.

 Section 2.
 The Board shall be charged with the management of all affairs of the corporation, subject to the provisions of its articles of incorporation and by-laws.